wndxwilson/multi_robot_sim/README.md

 ![GitHub Logo](images/modes.png)

 ## 5 Logging
-When the simulator is closed, it will generate the log files and saved [here](multi_robot_sim/logs/)
+When the simulator is closed, it will generate the log files and saved as multi_robot_sim/logs/

 ## 6 API
 <table>